wmglab-duke/ascent/docs/source/JSON/JSON_parameters/model.md

     if monofascicular), and shift in z-direction is along the proximal medium’s (i.e., the nerve’s) length relative to the cuff “Center” (defined in preset JSON file).

+- `“index”`: The value (Integer) is used to define which cuff to use for stimulation and which to use for recording.
+Required only if modeling multiple cuffs (e.g., the value for "cuffs" is a list of multiple key-value pairs).
+Each cuff should have a unique index value.
+The current implementation is limited to two cuffs, where an index of "0" indicates that the set of key-value pairs belong to the stimulation cuff, and an index of "1" indicates that the key-value pairs belong to the recording cuff.

 `“min_radius_enclosing_circle”`: The value (Double, units: micrometer) is automatically defined in the program with the radius of the minimum